r-dube/solarwinds/docs/_posts/2021-01-06-microsoft-news.md

 * Published a deep dive analysis on the inner workings of SUNBURST (similar to FireEye's analysis)
 * Identified an additional backdoor for Orion but unrelated to SUBURST or UNC2452; it is unclear if this backdoor is the same as SUPERNOVA previously reported by SolarWinds

+#### Jan 19, 2021 [^msft20210119]
+* Advised customers to use a zero trust security model to limit damage from future versions of the SolarWinds hack

 #### Jan 20, 2021 [^msft20210120], [^zdnet20210121]
 * Documented the handover from SUNBURST (the original malware) to TEARDROP or RAINDROP a secondary malware that eventually loads Cobalt Strike; UNC2452 separated the loading of Cobalt Strike from SUNBURST (and Orion) to reduce the probability of a defender detecting SUNBURST
 * Noted various elements of operarational security demonstrated by UNC2452